Use the following Table of Contents to navigate our COVID-19 Resources page:

 To keep our residents safe and healthy, our RSS program has continued to provide service to our communities to the best of their ability, referring people to helpful resources and stabilizing emergency situations.
 Evictions have been paused excluding those with major public safety concerns.

 Food access has been a major concern nationwide, and we have worked with partners like 412 Food Rescue, Pittsburgh Public Schools, the USDA, Citiparks, and food providers to deliver and distribute food to as many residents as possible.
-During the school year, we brought Pittsburgh Public Schools’ Grab ‘n Go meal program directly to three of our communities.
-Now that it’s summer, we are working with Citiparks to do the same with their Summer Food Service Program’s Grab ‘n Go meals.
-Tens of thousands of meals have been delivered to residents, 36,000 in May alone, and we plan to continue those efforts.
+Tens of thousands of meals have been delivered to residents each month and we plan to continue those efforts.

 To minimize service disruptions to our business partners, we will continue to process operations like rent increases, move-ins, RFTAs, annual re-certifications, interim re-certifications, and contracts.
 For more information on business concerns, visit our Landlord Resources page.